 Invest in your goals

-Investing on your goals escalates your commitment.
+Investing in your goals escalates your commitment.
 Put your money where your goals are.
 When we have a high level of commitment, turning back or relaxing is not an option.
-Success might just be round the corner.
+Success might just be around the corner.

-It might mean paying for the gym membership, self-hosting your blog, or buying exercise equipment’s and gym clothes.
+It might mean paying for the gym membership, self-hosting your blog, or buying exercise types of equipment and gym clothes.